History of Nigeria: Caliphate of Sokoto (1804 to 1903)

-Around 1829, Hugh Clapperton's expedition to Europe made it known that and where the Niger flows into the Atlantic.
-(He himself did not survive the journey, but died of malaria and dysentery.
-His documents were published by his servant Richard Lander).
-After this, there were numerous privately funded forays into the interior, such as the Niger Expedition of 1841 (in which a large number of the European participants quickly died of tropical diseases and which is reported in the diary of fellow traveller Samuel Ajayi Crowther, mentioned again in the next chapter).

-Around 1850, the explorer Heinrich Barth travelled through northern Nigeria as part of a British expedition.
-Through his travels, Barth acquired special merits in the unprejudiced and respectful study of peoples and languages (he himself had the ability to learn African languages very quickly - he spoke and wrote Arabic fluently), as well as in African history.
-Barth also developed the hypothesis of a primeval wet phase in northern Africa.

 British ban on the slave trade (from 1807)

 Around 1750, British merchant ships shipped European goods to Africa, and slaves were taken to American plantations.
 Products from America, such as tobacco, were then taken to Europe.
 However, from 1787 and increasingly from 1791, following reports of a slave revolt in Saint Domingue, the British Parliament debated the abolition of the slave trade.

 With the prohibition of the slave trade (not slavery) by Britain in 1807, British interest in Nigeria shifted to palm oil for use in soaps and as a lubricant for machinery.
 However, abolition in Britain was one-sided, and many other countries took its place.
 European companies and smugglers continued to operate the Atlantic slave trade.
 The British West Africa Squadron attempted to intercept the smugglers at sea.
 The rescued slaves were taken to Freetown, a colony in West Africa originally founded by Lieutenant John Clarkson for the resettlement of slaves freed by Britain after the American Revolutionary War in North America.